tsuialan/NewsCloud/README.md

 ## To-Do Checklist
 ### Bugs
 - html tags are not refined, incorrectly assigned some url to headlines
+- cannot localize css files for some reason
 ### In Progress
 - Flask
   - write new interface for the word cloud